castai/docs/docs/guides/gpu.md

     tolerations[4].key="scheduling\.cast\.ai/node-template",tolerations[4].operator=Exists
     ```

 3. Use your own plugin.
-CAST AI does plugin compatibility check with new node before provisioning it so CAST AI should detect plugin to do that.
+CAST AI does a plugin compatibility check with a new node before provisioning it, so CAST AI should detect a plugin in order to perform the check.
 Plugin will be detected by CAST AI if one of these conditions are honored:
     - plugin daemon set name pattern is `*nvidia-device-plugin*`
     - plugin daemon set has label `nvidia-device-plugin: "true"`

 ### Workload configuration

-To request node that has attached GPU workload should:
+To request a node that has an attached GPU, workload should:

-- define at least GPU limits on workload resources:
+- define (at least) GPU limits in the workload resources:

     ``` yaml
     resources: